HMCS Fredericton (FFH 337): Helicopter crash

 On 29 April 2020, it was reported the frigate's CH-148 Cyclone had crashed into the Ionian Sea, near the Greek island of Cephalonia.
 The helicopter had been returning from a NATO training mission, with six members of the Canadian Armed Forces on board, at the time of the incident.
 Of the six service members killed, four were members of the Royal Canadian Air Force, with the remaining two members of the Royal Canadian Navy.
 As of 1 May 2020, only one body has been recovered, with the remaining victims missing and presumed dead.
 The specialised salvage ship EDT Hercules was dispatched with Canadian and American military recovery teams from Souda Bay, Greece to recover the wreckage of the Cyclone helicopter on 25 May.
 The wreckage was located in 3000 m of water.
 Fredericton returned to Halifax on 28 July 2020.
 The crash was caused in part by a conflict between the helicopter's autopilot and the pilot's manual controls.
 The investigation further concluded that manufacturer supplied CH148 publications contained "information that may have been confusing or misleading to operators, contained numerous sections on automation considerations that were incomplete, and lacked manoeuvre descriptions that would have been required for operational use."
 The recommended fix was to modify the software embedded within the electronic flight control laws and to enhance flight mode annunciation and awareness to the crew.

 2021 fire

 Fredericton departed Halifax on 24 July 2021 for a six-month deployment with NATO in European waters.
 Participating in the Norwegian led exercise FLOTEX 2021, on 18 November Fredericton reported a fire in the forward engine room.
 The fire was put out by the crew, but led to loss of propulsion for some time.
 The frigate later recovered propulsion and was assisted by the Norwegian Coast Guard to port in Trondheim for repairs.
 The fire occurred when a temporary bilge pump was left connected while the main pump was under repair.
 The ship returned to Canada on 18 December.

 In January 2023, Fredericton departed Halifax for another six-month deployment in support of NATO operations in the Mediterranean Sea.
+The vessel returned in July.